YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 ::

 #### Banner block

+Used for highlighting key messages, seasonal offers, and category promotions, the Banner blocks are is an optimal way for B2B sellers to communicate with buyers.

+##### Banner features
-- Custom imagery and text overlay
+- Custom icons and text types
-- Call-to-action button integration
+- Call-to-action logic integration

 ::GridBlockTwo{frOne="4fr" frTwo="3fr" gap="var(--space-m)"}
 :::GridUnit